 3.5" Desktop Hard Drives

 Enthusiast - Our current top choice for consumer performance hard drives is the newly revised WD Black 4TB.
 It's simply faster than all other 4TB desktop drives in virtually every benchmark with a huge capacity point, which is perfect for gamers and those looking for SSD alternatives.
 When lower cost is required, the Hitachi Deskstar 7K4000 is still a very good option.
 As far as high-capacity goes, the Seagate BarraCuda Pro 10TB HDD is the largest desktop hard drive available that comes with strong performance in several categories.

-NAS HDDs - HDD vendors have started segmenting drives for specfic use cases, NAS being one that has emerged in 2013.
-There are currently two offerings, the WD Red and the Seagate NAS.
-Both are offered in capacities up to 4TB and both are viable choices for NAS duty, though the Seagate drive tends to show a little better performance.
+NAS HDDs - HDD vendors have started segmenting drives for specific use cases, NAS being one that has emerged in 2013.
+The WD Red and the Seagate NAS offer capacities up to 6TB and 4TB respectively and both are viable choices for NAS duty, though the Seagate drive tends to show a little better performance.
 WD also offers the Red in a 2.5 inch form factor.
 In addition, 6TB HGST Deskstar NAS HDDs are ideal for small NAS environments where capacity needs trump most other requirements.

 2.5" Notebook Hard Drives